-Denzel Washington: The One Decision That Changed His Life
+Denzel Washington at 65: The One Decision That Changed His Life

 If you were to ask a random person what their favorite Denzel Washington film was, many will be quick to spew out a list of Hollywood’s biggest films.
-Anything from Glory, to Mo’ Better Blues or even Training Day and Philadelphia with Tom Hanks.
+Anything from Glory, to Mo’ Better Blues or even Training Day , Equalizer and Fences, it’s always a list of some of the best films .
 Whatever the choice is, it’s easy to see that Denzel has made it to Hollywood’s elite.
 But how he made it there is a series of calculated moves and decisions that helped shape his life.

 Washington was born in Mount Vernon, New York.
 His father, Denzel Hayes Washington, Sr., was an ordained Pentecostal minister, and also worked for the Water Department and at a local department store.
 His mother, Lennis “Lynne” (née Lowe), was a beauty parlor owner and operator born in Georgia and partly raised in Harlem.

 In an interview with Bishop T.D.
-Jakes on his daytime talk show last week, Washington explained why, at this point in his career, he’s focusing on serving others.
+Jakes on his daytime talk show, Washington explained why, at this point in his career, he’s focusing on serving others.

 “I’m in the service business now, I’m fine.
 I’ve done well,” Washington said on the “TD Jakes Show.”
 “I don’t need any watches and all of that.
 So I’m here to serve God, here to serve my family.”

 Although he doesn’t read much, he studies the Bible daily and says he goes over Psalm 56: “Be merciful unto me, O God: for man would swallow me up; the fighting daily oppresseth me.”